Skip to main content

 Skredtyper

-As mentioned above, you must still be able to identify the steepness around you so that you can avoid the avalanche terrain.
-Recommended group size is from 1 to 16 on tour.
+As mentioned above, you must still be able to identify the steepness around you so that you can avoid avalanche terrain.

 Even if you do not intend to move into the avalanche terrain, it is a good habit to check the regional avalanche forecast on Varsom.no, it will give you information about the snow conditions and mountain weather and useful knowledge if you later want to seek out more demanding terrain.
 Even here, there will be terrain around 30 degrees that you can choose to seek out or avoid.

-We recommend that before you set off in complex terrain as a minimum, you have completed an NF advanced course and gained a lot of practical experience in less demanding terrain than this.
+We recommend that before you set off in complex terrain as a minimum, you have completed an NF advanced avalanche course and gained a lot of practical experience in less demanding terrain than this.

 Finn skredkurs arrangert av DNT her